25thOliver/Real-Time-Earthquake-CDC/README.md

 ## Project Overview

+Earthquakes happen without warning, and understanding their pattern.
+Traditional earthquake monitoring systems often have delays between when an earthquake occurs and when the data becomes available for analysis.
+This project eliminates that gap.

+**Real-world impact:**
+- Emergency responders can see global seismic activity as it happens
+- Researchers can analyze earthquake patterns in real-time
+- The public can track seismic events in their region instantly

+Think of it like the difference between reading yesterday's newspaper vs. watching live news-except for earthquakes happening anywhere on Earth.

 Every minute, the U.S. Geological Survey(USGS) publishes new earthquake events around the world.
 In this project, we built a pipeline that: